Analysis | The GOP has no clue what to do about Marjorie Taylor Greene

 “Exactly.”

 Greene initially argued, despite her actual words, that she hadn’t made such direct a comparison to the Holocaust.
-But on Tuesday morning, she doubled down on all of it — gold star and all.
-(The Nazi Star-of-David badge for Jews was actually yellow.)
+But on Tuesday morning, she doubled down on — gold star and all.
+(The Nazi Star of David badge for Jews was actually yellow.)

 “Vaccinated employees get a vaccination logo just like the Nazi’s [sic] forced Jewish people to wear a gold star,” Greene said.